wasi-master/pypi-command-line/docs/usage.md

 > pypi --repository https://test.pypi.org <command>

+## --timeout

+Set the timeout in seconds for network requests made by any command.
+The default is 15 seconds and the value must be at least 0.1.
+If a server does not respond within the timeout, the command fails with a network error message instead of hanging.

+### **Usage**

+> pypi --timeout 5 <command>

+## --verbose

+Show debug logs for errors that are otherwise silently ignored, such as unparseable requirements, failed GitHub or download-statistics lookups, and invalid timestamps.
+Useful for troubleshooting when a command shows `N/A` or skips data.

+### **Usage**

+> pypi --verbose <command>

 ## **Commands**

+!!! tip "Command aliases"

+    Every command can also be invoked by its aliases (listed in an "Aliases" section under each command below), or by any unambiguous prefix of its name (for example `pypi desc` for `pypi description`).

 ## version

 See the latest version of any package or pypi-command-line if no package was specified

 How this works is if you specify a package name then it shows the top *limit* latest versions of that specified package, otherwise it shows the current version of pypi-command-line and the latest version of pypi-command-line

+### **Aliases**

+These shorthands can be used instead of the full command name: `v`, `ver`

 ### **Demo**